MatthewM46/Blog-Website/usecases/Posting/README.md

 1. User enters text content
 2. User submits reply
 3. Automoderator determines if further review is required or not
-4. Post is uploaded to database for storage, including the result from Automoderator
+4. Reply comment is uploaded to database for storage, including the result from Automoderator
 5. Inform notification service of the event so that appropriate notifications are sent

 **Extensions**: